 Too much UV exposure can burn your skin.
 A history of sunburns — especially burns that lead to blisters — will increase your risk of skin cancer, including melanoma.

-Having a family member with skin cancer, specifically BCC, means you’re at a for skin cancer.
-The risk is especially strong if a close relative, such as a parent, sibling, or child, has skin cancer.
+Having a family member with skin cancer, specifically BCC, means you’re at a

 Certain events can increase your risk for developing skin cancer.
 These include an exposure to certain chemicals, such as arsenic, industrial pollution, or coal.

 Having an autoimmune disease, such as lupus, increases your risk.
 Likewise, having had an organ transplant increases your risk of SCC 100 times.